 Lake Bled, Slovenia

-Lake Bled, one of Slovenia’s most popular destinations, has vistas of the Julian Alps surrounding it, emerald-colored waters, the most popular island in Slovenia, and thousands of daily visitors.
 Folklore attributes its origin to fairies because the sheep were eating the soft grass, fairy dance floor.
 The shepherds refused to protect their dance floor, so the fairies created Lake Bled.
+Bled Castle, perched on a steep cliff overlooking the lake and dating back to the 11th century, is Slovenia’s oldest castle.

 The Dead Sea, Israel and Jordan

 The Dead Sea, on the borders of Israel and Jordan, is a saline lake.
 Mountains lined with palm trees surround it, and rippled salt deposit strips run along its shores.
-The Dead Sea is known as an intriguing phenomenon.
+The Dead Sea is an intriguing phenomenon.
 The only living things in the Dead Sea are microorganisms and algae.

 Turquoise water colors the Dead Sea.
 It has almost ten times the salt as seawater.
 Its salty water contains healing properties.
 It is a popular destination for treating skin conditions, like acne, psoriasis, cellulite, muscle aches, and arthritis.
 The Dead Sea lies in a vast desert, and the searing hot climate evaporates huge quantities of water.
-It is the biggest free spa in the world.
+It is the largest free spa in the world.

 Crater Lake, Oregon, USA